Stochastic Galerkin Methods for the Boltzmann-Poisson system: Stochastic Galerkin Method for the Boltzmann-Poisson System

-In this example, we will assume that the only uncertainty in our problem is related to the temperature of the lattice.
-Randomness in the temperature of the lattice is a good test case as well for reasons related to Physics, as the temperature in the material or in an enviroment such as a laboratory can have fluctuations, and to Applied Math (scalar random variable, introduces randomness in the collisions without putting the randomness inside the argument of the Dirac Delta distributions associated to the Fermi Golden Rule).
+In this example, we assume that the only uncertainty in our problem stems from the lattice temperature.
+Randomness in the lattice temperature is motivated by physical reasons, as the temperature in the material or in its environment often fluctuates.
+The random variable is scalar, and randomness is introduced in the collisions, but now outside the argument of the Dirac delta distributions associated with Fermi's Golden Rule.